klappy/TataOroWhatsAppGPT/docs/issues/codex.md

   - Automated or manual tests
   - Thorough code and feature review
   - Cross-feature regression check to ensure nothing else was broken

+- Stage and commit all changes with a descriptive commit message

+  - `vX.X.X-issue-name-03-qa`

 - Do **not** close the issue yet — move to `04-documentation` only after validation